 Executive officers participate in various medical, dental, life, disability and benefit programs that are generally made available to all employees.
 Certain of our executive officers also receive reimbursement for tax and financial planning services.
 It has been the Company's practice to make additional payments to executive officers to make them whole with respect to taxes incurred in connection with such reimbursements.
-However, in February 2009, the Compensation Committee established a policy providing that the Company shall not make any such additional payments to executive officers to make them whole with respect to taxes incurred in connection with any perquisites.
+However, in February 2009, the Compensation Committee established a policy providing that the Company shall not make any such additional payments to executive officers to taxes incurred in connection with any perquisites.